CalaisCalle/Project-Euler/README.md

 ## Who?

-I'm [https://www.linkedin.com/in/max-calle/](Max Callé), a Graduate Software Developer for AudioTelligence, who specialise in hearing assistance through Blind Source Separation (BSS).
+I'm [Max Callé](https://www.linkedin.com/in/max-calle/), a Graduate Software Developer for AudioTelligence, who specialise in hearing assistance through Blind Source Separation (BSS).
 My background is mostly in Physics, since it was my Bacheror's degree; this is also where I first learned Python.
 Thanks to that part of my life, I have a half-decent understanding of maths already.